eFinder

 INSUFFICIENT EVIDENCE

-— No evidence in archive to confirm state government statements about contribution discretion.
+No evidence was found in web searches or cross-references to verify state government statements about contribution discretion.

 “This will save families more than $8,000 over the life of a child’s schooling.”